 As drug studies can be complicated and stressful, it is often difficult for patients to follow the recommended drug regimen or to maintain the required dose and frequency.
 If patients feel overwhelmed, become confused, or believe that they have made a mistake, it can become easy for them to withdraw from the trial.
 For many studies, the label serves as a key source of information and determinant of patient engagement.
 Accurate and concise labels ensure that the patients remain well informed about the proper administration of the drug, making the entire process easier and more reassuring.

-Deciding on packaging for your clinical trial may appear trivial, but it can be pivotal to a study’s success.
-Pharmaceutical packaging is complicated by the number of products that need to be identified and the varied conditions they will be exposed to.
-Taking all these conditions in to account is critical, as they can lead to the failure of the label, and failed labels could mean a failed trial.
+Deciding on the packaging for your clinical trial may appear trivial, but it can be pivotal to a study’s success.
+Pharmaceutical packaging and labeling is complicated by the number of products that need to be identified and the varied conditions they will be exposed to.
+Taking all these conditions into account is critical, as they can lead to the failure of the label, and failed labels could mean a failed trial.
 Moreover, certain labels can also serve a purpose beyond identification, from asset tracking to product security.

 There are several additional factors that need to be considered when establishing your clinical trial protocol.
 As anyone who has ever been involved in a drug trial will attest, the potential for undesirable protocol deviation is often unavoidable.
 This can include minor changes, such as increasing data collection frequency or updating expiry dates and storage conditions, and major changes, including changing the type of study control or expanding the number of investigational sites.
 This often means creating new labels or amending the current stock.
 As trials become more complex, the need to quickly change label content increases, making label manufacturers that can rapidly adapt vital to a trial’s success.